 Perhaps the most critical aspect of observation, which applies to all forms of optical microscopy, is the method of specimen illumination and its effectiveness in revealing the features of interest.
 Stereomicroscopes are often utilized to examine specimens under both reflected (episcopic) and transmitted (diascopic) illumination schemes, employing a variety of light sources and configurations, which are strategically positioned in the appropriate locations.

 In many circumstances, reflected and transmitted light sources are combined to take advantage of particular specimen characteristics in a manner that most effectively reveals the features of interest.
 This review focuses on the wide variety of techniques and equipment currently in use to illuminate a multitude of specimens observed with reflected light techniques.
 Many of the specimens examined with stereomicroscopes are three-dimensional, and require a significant degree of creativity on the part of the microscopist to most effectively illuminate the specific details of interest.
-Presented in Figure 1 is a modern stereomicroscope (Nikon SMZ1500) equipped with several of the common reflected light illuminators that are available for these instruments.
+Presented in Figure 1 is a stereomicroscope (Nikon SMZ1500) equipped with several of the common reflected light illuminators that are available for this and newer Nikon stereomicroscopes.
 Included in the configuration are a ring light, coaxial illuminator, and bifurcated fiber optics light pipe, which represent three of the most useful and versatile reflected light illumination sources for stereomicroscopy.

 A number of similarities exist between the challenges faced in illumination for stereomicroscopy and those encountered in close-up or macro photography using conventional camera and lens combinations.
 The lower magnifications utilized with stereomicroscopy overlaps the reproduction ratios possible using traditional camera lenses coupled to extension devices, or specialized macro lenses, and many objects can be effectively imaged with either type of equipment.
 Many of the illumination techniques that have proven useful in photomacrography can be applied with the stereomicroscope, and vice versa.